SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/04-Repository-Inheritance.md

 }
 ```

-This way, we achieve a reduction in the number of queries, while also bringing code duplication to a bare minimum:
+This way, we reduce the number of queries while bringing code duplication to a bare minimum.:

 ```java
 // Setting an interface with a method